daijro/camoufox/README.md

 ### Human-like Cursor movement

-Camoufox supports use human-like cursor movement.
+Camoufox has built-in support for human-like cursor movement.
 The natural motion algorithm was originally from [rifosnake's HumanCursor](https://github.com/riflosnake/HumanCursor), but has been rewritten in C++ and modified for more distance-aware trajectories.

 ### Demo